RileyDuarte/Digital-Humanities-Dioscorides/sample-visual-essay.md

 ## Illustrations

 One of the most iconic changes came somewhere around the third or fourth century in the form of illustrations.
-These illustrations served to increase the overall usefulness of the manuscript for physicians but also added artistic value relevant to those outside the world of medicine and have grown to become one of the primary subjects of modern research regarding this text.
+These illustrations served to increase the overall usefulness of the manuscript for physicians but also added artistic value relevant to those outside the world of medicine.
+The illustrations would eventually grow to become one of the primary subjects of modern research regarding this text.

 ## Liber Dioscoridis de Herbis Femininis